Akshathap29/project/README.md

 # Hampta pass

-A simple webpage using HTML and CSS
+A simple tourist webpage using HTML and CSS